AvidStacker/GDT34Z_Cloud_Computing/Lab2/GDT34Z_Lab2_Report.md

 ---

 # Conclusion

-This lab demonstrated the deployment and management of cloud resources in Oracle Cloud Infrastructure.
+This lab demonstrated the deployment and management of cloud resources in Oracle Cloud Infrastructure (OCI), with a focus on automation, security, and operational visibility.

-The required tasks (2.2.1, 2.3, 2.4.1, 2.7.1, and 2.8.1) were successfully completed, covering:
+The required tasks (2.2.1, 2.3, 2.4.1, 2.5, 2.7.1, and 2.8.1) were successfully completed, covering key areas such as:

-* Infrastructure provisioning using Terraform
+Infrastructure provisioning using Terraform (Infrastructure as Code) Persistent block storage configuration
-* Block storage configuration
-* Object storage with IAM-based access
+Object storage with IAM-based access control
-* Network logging using VCN Flow Logs
+Network traffic logging using VCN Flow Logs Monitoring, alarms, and automated notifications

-* Monitoring and alerting
+Together, these tasks illustrate how different OCI services integrate to form a complete cloud environment.
+The use of Infrastructure as Code improves consistency and repeatability, while IAM policies and logging enhance security and traceability.

-The results show that OCI provides a secure and scalable platform for managing cloud infrastructure using both automation and built-in cloud services.
+Overall, the results demonstrate that OCI provides a secure, scalable, and flexible platform for managing cloud infrastructure, supporting both automated deployments and robust monitoring capabilities essential for modern cloud operations.